 - Final draft to your GoodFellow; consider asking a second source to review and edit. - Make final edits to application and let it "sit" for a few days before final reading. - Send last-minute reminder to letter writers. - Ensure all references are secured.

 Week of May 2, 2022

-- Cut and paste the sections of your application into the online Application Form well before the deadline. - Review a final time.
+- Cut and paste the sections of your application into the correct sections online. - Review a final time.
 Submit with fee by 5 pm EDT, Thursday, May 5, 2022.